frisoft/ateam/README.md

 ```
 ❯ ateam pr --help

-ateam-pr 0.8.5

-USAGE:
-    ateam pr [OPTIONS]
+Usage: ateam pr [OPTIONS]

-OPTIONS:
-        --batch-size <BATCH_SIZE>
-            Mumber of pull requests requested per batch [default: 30]

-        --blame
-            Look if I changed the same files in the past (SLOW)

-    -d, --debug
-            Add debug information

-        --exclude-label <EXCLUDE_LABEL>
-            Exclude pull requests with this label.
+Options:
+  -r, --repo <repository>
+          Repositiy.
+Can be used multiple times to select more than one
+      --org <organization>
+          Selest all the repositoris of the organization
+  -q, --query <QUERY>
+          GitHub query.
 Can be used multiple times

-        --exclude-tests-none
-            Exclude pull requests without tests

-        --exclude-tests-success
-            Exclude pull requests with tests successful

-    -h, --help
-            Print help information

-        --include-drafts
-            Include draft pull requests

-        --include-mine
-            Include my pull requests

-        --include-reviewed-by-me
-            Include pull requests I have reviewed

-        --include-tests-failure
-            Include pull requests with tests failure

-        --include-tests-pending
+  -n, --num <NUM>
-            Include pull requests with pending tests
+          Number of pull requests to display
+  -s, --short
+          Short version.
+No table
       --json
           Output in JSON
       --label <LABEL>
           Filter by label.
 Can be used multiple times

-    -n, --num <NUM>
+      --exclude-label <EXCLUDE_LABEL>
-            Number of pull requests to display
+          Exclude pull requests with this label.

-        --only-mine
-            select only my pull requests (enables --include-reviewed-by-me automatically)

-        --org <organization>
-            Selest all the repositoris of the organization

-    -q, --query <QUERY>
-            GitHub query.
 Can be used multiple times

-    -r, --repo <repository>
-            Repositiy.
-Can be used multiple times to select more than one

       --regex <REGEX>
           Regexp filter on titles
       --regex-not <REGEX_NOT>
           Regexp filter on titles to exclude pull requests
+      --include-reviewed-by-me
+          Include pull requests I have reviewed
+      --include-mine
+          Include my pull requests
+      --only-mine
+          select only my pull requests (enables --include-reviewed-by-me automatically)
       --requested
           Select pull requests I have been requested to review, explicitly or as a code owner

-        --required-approvals <REQUIRED_APPROVALS>
-            Number of required approvals [default: 2]

-    -s, --short
-            Short version.
-No table
+      --include-drafts
+          Include draft pull requests
+      --include-tests-pending
+          Include pull requests with pending tests
+      --include-tests-failure
+          Include pull requests with tests failure
+      --exclude-tests-none
+          Exclude pull requests without tests
+      --exclude-tests-success
+          Exclude pull requests with tests successful
       --tests-regex <TESTS_REGEX>
           Select tests via regexp.
 The others are ignored
+      --required-approvals <REQUIRED_APPROVALS>
+          Number of required approvals [default: 2]
+      --blame
+          Look if I changed the same files in the past (SLOW)
       --user <USER>
           Query for another user

-    -V, --version
+      --batch-size <BATCH_SIZE>
+          Mumber of pull requests requested per batch [default: 30]
+  -d, --debug
+          Add debug information
+  -h, --help
-            Print version information
+          Print help information
 ```

 ### How does it work?